okx/go-wallet-sdk/coins/cosmos/README.md

 # @okxweb3/coin-cosmos
-Cosmos SDK is used to interact with the Aptos blockchain, it contains various functions can be used to web3 wallet.
+Cosmos SDK is used to interact with the Cosmos blockchain, it contains various functions can be used to web3 wallet.
+The SDK not only support Atom, it also supports following chains:
+- Atom
+- Axelar
+- Cronos
+- Evmos
+- Iris
+- Juno
+- Kava
+- Kujira
+- Okc
+- Osmos
+- Secret
+- Sei
+- Stargaze
+- Terra
+- Tia

 ## Installation